18 Top-Rated Day Trips from Seattle, WA

 7. North Cascades National Park

-Spanning the British Columbia border, the North Cascades are a rugged mountain territory filled with vertical landscapes.
-The main entry point for most people is the North Cascades Highway (State Route 20), which cuts horizontally across this region of northern Washington.
+The North Cascades are a rugged mountain territory filled with vertical landscapes.
+They encompass much of northern Washington and span across the British Columbia border.
+The main entry point for most people is the North Cascades Highway (State Route 20), which cuts horizontally across this region.

-About a two-hour drive from Seattle, this scenic byway enables access to North Cascades National Park, including Ross Lake National Recreation Area and the turquoise waters of Diablo Lake.
+This scenic byway is accessible from Seattle with less than an hour's drive, and it's approximately another hour's drive to reach the park properly.
+Along the way, scenic destinations like Ross Lake National Recreation Area and the turquoise waters of Diablo Lake encourage pitstops.
 Highway 20 is a seasonal thoroughfare and remains unplowed throughout the winter.
 The typical operating season is between early May and mid-to-late November.

-Farther north into the North Cascades, Mount Baker Ski Area is a popular downhill ski destination with a reputation for high amounts of snow.
+Farther north into the North Cascades, outside the national park, Mount Baker Ski Area is a popular downhill ski destination with a reputation for high amounts of snow.
 This mecca for downhill snow sports also has a reputation as one of the best ski resorts in Washington.
 Mount Baker Ski Area is a three-hour drive from Seattle.

-From its industrial roots, Tacoma has developed into a surprisingly modern city with a host of excellent, engaging museums.
-Thirty miles south of Seattle and on Puget Sound shoreline, the city is perhaps best known for its stunning glass sculptures, many by renowned Washington artist Dale Chihuly, and the immense Museum of Glass is a testament to the art form.
+From its industrial roots, Tacoma has developed into a modern city with a host of excellent and engaging museums.
+Thirty miles south of Seattle and on Puget Sound shoreline, the city is perhaps best known for its stunning glass sculptures, many by renowned Washington artist and Tacoma-native Dale Chihuly.
+The city's immense Museum of Glass is a testament to his art form.

 Stretching 500 feet, the Bridge of Glass pedestrian walkway connects the Museum of Glass to the Washington State History Museum.
 And there's more art to behold at the nearby Tacoma Art Museum, with a collection featuring over 5,000 pieces from primarily regional artists.